bluesky/bluesky/doc/source/documents.rst

 An 'event' is a data point with an associated time.
-One event might contain more than one reading, but it is presumed that these readings took place at roughly the same time --- that, for the purposes of later analysis, that can usually be treated as synchronous.
+One event might contain more than one reading, but it is presumed that these readings took place at roughly the same time --- that, for the purposes of later analysis, the measurements in an can usually be treated as synchronous.
+For example, they could be presented together as one row in a table.

 .. code-block:: python